Strigolactone: Role of ABA in biosynthesis

 Both, abscisic acid (ABA) and strigolactones have a common group of enzymes that carried out the synthesis of the two compounds, previously it had been demonstrated the existence of a correlation of the two biosynthesis pathways, and it has been supported by different studies.
-The ABA biosynthesis relies in a set of enzymes, called 9-cis-epoxycarotenoid dyoxygenase (NCED).
+The ABA biosynthesis relies in a set of enzymes, called 9-cis-epoxycarotenoid dioxygenase (NCED).
 But, mutants plants that were defective in the production of the NCED enzymes, not just presented low levels of ABA, rather they also present low levels of strigolactones, specifically in the roots extracts where this hormone is mostly synthesized, this finding provided the basis for the existence of a common enzymatic machinery, Other experiments that consist in blocking the NCED enzymes and using mutants unable to detect ABA changes, were used to support this theory.
 So far there is a clear correlation of both synthesis that is related to the used of NCED enzymes in both biosynthesis, but the exact mechanism in which they are connected remains unclear.